 9. Nutricost Casein Protein

 There are 110 calories in a serving, with 24 grams of protein.
 It’s quite similar to many others, containing 3 grams of carbs and some electrolytes.
-You can choose from two sizes, two pounds of five pounds, depending on your needs.
+You can choose from two sizes (2 pounds or 5), depending on your needs.

 Unlike most of the others, there are no amino acids in this protein powder, which means it will give you a good amount of protein but it won’t have much effect on your recovery.

 - Naturally flavored

 Top Soy Protein Powder

 This soy-based protein powder is suitable for vegans and vegetarians.
 You’ll find that there are no artificial flavors, colors, preservatives, or sweeteners.
 It’s also zero-carb.